finbourne/lusid-sdk-csharp-preview/sdk/docs/ReconciliationsApi.md

             var start = 56;  // int? | Optional.
 When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
 When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Optional.
-Expression to filter the result set (optional) var request = new PortfoliosReconciliationRequestPreview(); // PortfoliosReconciliationRequestPreview | The specifications of the inputs to the reconciliation.
+Expression to filter the result set (optional) var portfoliosReconciliationRequestPreview = new PortfoliosReconciliationRequestPreview(); // PortfoliosReconciliationRequestPreview | The specifications of the inputs to the reconciliation.
 This request can take tolerance for units and cost. (optional)

             try
             {
-                // [EXPERIMENTAL] Reconcile portfolio holdings with given tolerance ResourceListOfReconciliationBreak result = apiInstance.ReconcileHoldingsPreview(sortBy, start, limit, filter, request);
+                // [EXPERIMENTAL] Reconcile portfolio holdings with given tolerance ResourceListOfReconciliationBreak result = apiInstance.ReconcileHoldingsPreview(sortBy, start, limit, filter, portfoliosReconciliationRequestPreview);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)